Where History, Craft, and Couture Come to Life

 A Hidden Gem with Global Impact

 Although we may be small in size, our museum’s impact reaches far beyond our walls.
 We serve as a global resource for fashion enthusiasts, historians, university instructors, students, and designers alike.
-Our carefully curated, centralized collection showcases the craftsmanship behind some of the most iconic pieces in fashion and Hollywood, giving you exclusive access to stories and techniques that can’t be found anywhere else.
+Our carefully curated, centralized collection captures the craftsmanship behind some of the most iconic pieces in fashion and Hollywood, giving you access to stories and haute couture techniques that can’t be found anywhere else.

 As a participatory museum, we invite you to experience the collection through rotating special exhibitions, and through our unique educational programs, cultural events, and digital member forums.
-Outside of special exhibitions, we offer private one-on-one visits to explore our current rotating collection.
+Outside of special pop-up exhibitions in downtown Santa Barbara, we offer private one-on-one visits to explore our current rotating collection.
 Book your appointment online to experience the museum in an intimate setting or by calling 805-303-4775.

 Innovative & Forward Thinking: Learn More About CPM on TV Santa Barbara

 Support Us: Small museums like ours are often overlooked and struggle to stay open despite their cultural value.
 We are a crowdfunded, self-funded museum and rely on community support.
-You can help by becoming a community support member for just $5 a month, becoming a Founding Member for $25 a month paid annually, by donating to our digitization and exhibition projects, or visiting us in person.
+You can help by becoming a community support member for just $5 a month, becoming a Founding Member, or by donating to our digitization and exhibition projects.
 Your financial contribution, no matter how small, is crucial to preserving this piece of fashion history for future generations.

 Upcoming Events